Umpire (cricket): Wide

-A wide is an illegal delivery, due to it being "wide of the striker where they are standing and would also have passed wide of them standing in a normal guard position" (Law 22).
+A wide is an illegal delivery, due to it being "wide of where the striker is standing or has stood at any point after the ball came into play for that delivery, and which also would have passed wide of the striker standing in a normal batting position."
+(Law 22).

 A wide is signalled by extending both arms out horizontally and is accompanied by a call of Wide Ball.

 If a delivery satisfies the criteria for both a No Ball and a Wide, the call and penalty of No Ball takes precedence.

 Umpires are not to signal a wide until the ball has passed the batsman.
 If a batsman chooses to pursue a wide delivery, once contact with the bat takes place it cannot be called wide.

 Dead ball

 If the ball is no longer considered in play it is a dead ball.
 An umpire will signal this by crossing and uncrossing their wrists below their waist with the call Dead Ball, if they are required to do so under certain Laws, and also may do it if they think it is necessary to inform the players.

 A similar signal is also used to indicate a "not out" from the Decision Review System.
 This is signalled by an umpire crossing their hands in a horizontal position in front and above their waist three times.